arushi-08/charming-rabbit-c1f83/style-guide.md

 layout: page
 image: images/Screenshot 2021-10-30 at 12.28.51 AM.png
 ---
-Even before I knew all of my 50+ family relatives, I had to learn to dance, paint and play the piano.
+Even before I knew all of my 50+ family relatives, I had learned to dance, paint and play the piano.
 Art and music bring me boundless amount of happiness and bliss.

 #### TEDxDTU